How do animals sleep?

 Whether mollusks and crustaceans sleep, we still do not know.
 Rather, yes, they have a period of activity and peace, but scientists have not yet decided whether this is a full sleep.

 And elephants, by the way, really sleep standing, but not all and not always.
-Yes, adult African elephants stand in a dream, clutching a tree with a trunk or leaning against it sideways (here a rock will do as well).
+Yes, adult African elephants stand in a sleep, clutching a tree with a trunk or leaning against it sideways (here a rock will do as well).
 But baby-elephants are sleeping while lying on their side; an adult can do the same, but only if it’s not very hot.
 Because elephants sleep while standing for thermoregulation, so that the breeze blows over the largest possible surface of the body; even an elephant can overheat in Africa.
 Elephants really sleep in hot weather, when it is difficult to move.
 They sleep, waking up every two to three hours to check the situation, while there are always sentries in the herd who are awake.

 Indian elephants prefer to sleep, lying on their stomachs, and they resemble a dog: the hind legs are bent, the forelegs are stretched forward, and the head is lying on them.
 By the way, do you know that the elephant is the only animal with four knees?